John of Lancaster, Duke of Bedford: Richard of Bedford

-Richard of Bedford, the illegitimate son of John of Lancaster, Duke of Bedford, was generally known as Richard Bastard of Bedford, which was not uncommon for illegitimate sons of noblemen in France and Devonshire, England.
+Richard of Bedford, John's illegitimate son by an unknown woman, was generally known as Richard Bastard of Bedford, which was not uncommon for illegitimate sons of noblemen in France and Devonshire, England.
 Richard was likely conceived before John was married in 1423.
 Richard's cousin, Henry VI of England, legitimised Richard on 30 August 1434 (which was recorded at the tabellionage in Rouen, France, on 27 September 1435).
 He was allowed to inherit property in England and France after he was legitimised.
 (Note: Between 1434 and Easter 1437, Richard married Isabel, who was married and widowed twice before.
 She was first the widow of John Boys, Esq. of Chaldwell, Essex.
 Her second marriage was to Nicholas Rickman of Ulting, Bishop's Ockendon in Cranham, who died between 1430 and July 1432.
 He was also of Chaldwell, Essex and Cheveley, Cambridgeshire.
 Isabel inherited manors in Doxey, High Offley, and Haughton from her cousin Humphrey Haughton.
 She also inherited property from Sir Nicholas de Wokyndon, although the nature of their family relationship is unknown.)

-Richard succeeded to the lordship of La Haye-du-Puits, France (merged into La Haye, Manche in 2016), and acquired the castle upon the death of his father in 1435.
+Richard succeeded to the lordship of La Haye-du-Puits, France (merged into La Haye, Manche, in 2016), and acquired the castle upon the death of his father in 1435.
 The bequest from his father was set aside.
 (Note: Richard became an honorary member in 1436 to 1437 of the Guild of Merchant Taylors during the reign of Henry VI.
 Richard went abroad in November 1440.
 Between their marriage and Isabel's death reportedly in 1443, the couple were involved in several real estate transactions, including her inheritance of property from Sir Nicholas de Wokyndon.
 Richard's last known transaction was when he witnessed the will of John Fisher of Fulham, London, Middlesex.)